 Our 4 stage approach

-We have set out a series of objectives to be achieved through a 4-stage process:
+We first set out a series of objectives to be achieved through a 4-stage process:

 Launch of a technical emissions report and push the use of the standard for FM.